Targeting the Stress-Response Pathway to Promote Anti-tumor Responses

 Technology

-The inventors have demonstrated that ATF4, the major integrated stress response (ISR) transcription factor, enables lung adenocarcinoma (LUAD) tumor progression through the modulation of anti-cancer immune response: progression of ATF4-deficient LUAD is severely delayed in immunocompetent mice compared with that in the immunodeficient NSG mice.
-An ATF4 target gene, which encodes a secreted protein, was identified as a potent immunomodulatory factor and its genetic deletion phenocopied ATF4-loss.
-The inventors have developed a panel of human synthetic antibodies that are selective for the human protein and inhibit its function in mouse models of LUAD and pancreatic cancer (PDAC), resulting in tumor infiltration of T cells and suppression of tumor growth.
-Collectively, it was found that disrupting this novel ATF4-target axis in tumors reinvigorates anticancer immunity, revealing a novel therapeutic approach for cancer immunotherapies.
+The inventors have demonstrated that ATF4, the major ISR transcription factor, enables LUAD tumor progression through modulation of the anti-cancer immune response.
+Specifically, they discovered that the progression of ATF4-deficient LUAD is severely delayed in immunocompetent mice compared to immunodeficient mice.
+Further investigation revealed that an ATF4 target gene, LCN2 (Lipocalin 2), acts as a potent immunomodulatory factor, and its genetic deletion phenocopied ATF4-loss.
+Unlike most current targets explored for immunotherapy that are membrane-anchored receptors, LCN2 is a secreted protein.
+The inventors have developed a panel of human synthetic antibodies that are selective for human LCN2.
+The antibodies showed single-agent efficacy in improving tumor infiltration of T cells and suppressing the growth of challenging tumor models.
+Collectively, it was found that disrupting the ATF4-axis in tumors via targeting LCN2 reinvigorates anticancer immunity, revealing a novel approach for design of anti-cancer immunotherapy.

 Applications